A/N: Every chapter of the story was rewritten and released on April 28, 2014. Hope you enjoy the new version.

 I look at the crowd streaming to the corner and into the street.
 Traffic is coming to a stand still.
 People are getting out of their cars.
 I get into the middle of the street.
 "PEOPLE!
 Back on the sidewalk!"
 Every person's eyes are fixed on the towers and they ignore me.
 Smoke envelopes the top of the building.
-I remember my Dad telling me about the bombing in ninety-three, but this is much worse.
-Six people died and smoke-filled the building.
+I remember my dad telling me about the bombing in ninety-three, six people died and smoke-filled the building.
 There were many cases of smoke inhalation and exhaustion.
-Today, there are hundreds dead already.
+Today, this is much worse, there are hundreds dead already.

 When I turn around I see a mass of red lights coming at me.
 I scream at the cars to move.
 The lights are getting closer.
 The sirens louder.
 Cars on Thirty-fourth street are trying to sneak through the intersection.
-I hear a loud man screaming.
+A man screams.
 I turn and look and see a group of construction workers in their hard hats have formed a line blocking traffic.
 The people across the street are also inspired to help by doing the same.
 Downtown traffic flows again.

 The cars spreading apart remind me of the parting of the Red Sea.
 The fire engines and ladder trucks move through as fast as they can.
 There are firefighters hanging off the rear tailboard.
 Something they haven't done in years.
 Fifty-four Engine passes.
 They're located in the theater district.
 Their motto is "We've Never Missed a Performance."